+ORDINANCE NO. 23

-ORDINANCE NO. 21 AN ORDINANCE RELATING TO FIRE PREVENTION AND ADOPTING THE "CALIFORNIA FIRE CODE, TITLE 24, CALIFORNIA CODE OF REGULATIONS, PART 9"
+AN ORDINANCE RELATING TO FIRE PREVENTION AND ADOPTING THE "CALIFORNIA FIRE CODE, TITLE 24, CALIFORNIA CODE OF REGULATIONS, PART 9"

 Adoption of California Fire Code.
-There is hereby adopted by the Board of Directors of the Cosumnes Community Services District ("District") for the purpose of prescribing regulations governing conditions hazardous to life and property from fire or explosion, that certain code published by the International Code Council known as the 2022 California Building Standards Code, Title 24, California Code of Regulations, Part 9 (California Fire Code), in its entirety including, without limitation, Appendix Chapter 4, Appendix B, Appendix BB, Appendix C, Appendix CC, Appendix H, Appendix N, Appendix O, and such portions as hereinafter added, deleted, or amended.
+There is hereby adopted by the Board of Directors of the Cosumnes Community Services District ("District") for the purpose of prescribing regulations governing conditions hazardous to life and property from fire or explosion, that certain code published by the International Code Council known as the 2025 California Building Standards Code, Title 24, California Code of Regulations, Part 9 (California Fire Code), in its entirety including, without limitation, Appendix Chapter 4, Appendix B, Appendix BB, Appendix C, Appendix CC, Appendix H, Appendix K, Appendix M, Appendix N, Appendix O, Appendix P, and such portions as hereinafter added, deleted, or amended, and excepting Section 112.
 Not less than one (1) copy of such code has been and now is filed with the Clerk of the Community Services District.
 From the effective date of this ordinance, the provisions thereof shall be controlling within the boundaries of the District's fire department, known as the Cosumnes Fire Department.